 How Catechesis of the Good Shepherd was introduced to the community at Resurrection Catholic Parish and Preschool.

-Ann Barba heard about this hands-on form of catechesis through her sister, a religious sister at a parish in Phoenix, Arizona.
+Then-admin. assistant Ann Barba heard about a hands-on form of catechesis through her sister, a religious sister at a parish in Phoenix, Arizona.
 She brought it to the attention of then-coordinator (summer 2016) Emily Kunkel, who was researching different options for children’s faith formation.
 Pastoral Associate Anna Arnesen Mosey had also heard about CGS (Catechesis of the Good Shepherd) many years ago, and had made contact with Linda while working at a previous parish.
 In Fall of 2016, several parish staff members toured Linda’s atrium (CGS room) at Franciscan Montessori Earth School, and reflected on how CGS could be beneficial for the children at Resurrection.

 As of Spring 2019, plans are being made to further develop and grow CGS at Resurrection, as well as educate parents, grandparents, and families about this wonderful way of passing on the faith.
 One volunteer catechist, Claudia Cleetus, has begun her training for Level I and will be working with children in the atrium this fall (2019).
-Ann Barba is planning to get Level II training (for children ages 6-9) starting this fall.
-Plans to create a Level II atrium are also underway.

 Questions, comments, volunteers, and especially PRAYERS are welcome as we continue this journey with the Good Shepherd and with the children.